-Staff members are strongly discouraged from inviting any students to be friends or followers or from accepting any students as friends or followers on any personal social media accounts.
+Staff members are discouraged from creating personal social media accounts to which they invite students to be friends or followers.
 Employees taking such action do so at their own risk and are advised to monitor the site's privacy settings regularly.
-Abuse or inappropriate communication could lead to disciplinary action, up to and including termination.

 District employees may set up blogs and other professional/education social media accounts using District resources and following District guidelines to promote communications with students, parents, and the community concerning school-related activities and for the purpose of supplementing classroom instruction.
 Accessing professional/education social media during school hours is permitted.
-All school related social media accounts, websites, etc. must be approved by the superintendent.

 Staff are reminded that the same relationship, exchange, interaction, information, or behavior that would be unacceptable in a non-technological medium, is unacceptable when done through the use of technology.
-In fact, due to the vastly increased potential audience digital dissemination presents, extra caution must be exercised by staff to ensure they don't cross the line of acceptability.
-A good rule of thumb for staff to use is, "if you wouldn't say it in class, don't say it online."
+In fact, due to the vastly increased potential audience that digital dissemination presents, extra caution must be exercised by staff to ensure they do not cross the line of acceptability.
+A good rule of thumb for staff to use is, "if you wouldn't say it face-to-face in a group, don't say it online."

 Whether permitted or not specifically forbidden by policy, or when expressed in an adult-to-adult, face-to-face context, what in other mediums of expression could remain private opinions, including "likes" or comments that endorse or support the message or speech of another person, when expressed by staff on a social media website, have the potential to be disseminated far beyond the speaker's desire or intention.
-This could undermine the public's perception of the individual's fitness to educate students, thus undermining the teacher's effectiveness.
-In this way, the expression and publication of such opinions could potentially lead to disciplinary action being taken against the staff member, up to and including termination or nonrenewal of the contract of employment.
+This could undermine the public's perception of the individual's fitness to interact with students, thus undermining the employee's effectiveness.
+In this way, the expression and publication of such opinions, could potentially lead to disciplinary action being taken against the staff member, up to and including termination or nonrenewal of the contract of employment.

 Staff who are employed by the district as a teacher under a waiver from licensure should be aware that, in addition to the restrictions on inappropriate interactions with students and dissemination of information under this policy, they are required to follow the Division of Elementary and Secondary Education (DESE) Rules Governing The Code Of Ethics For Arkansas Educators.
-Violations of this policy that would also violate the code of Ethics for Arkansas Educators may result in the filing of an ethics complaint with DESE.
+Violations of this policy that would also violate the Code of Ethics for Arkansas Educators may result in the filing of an ethics complaint with DESE.

-Staff is discouraged from accessing social media websites on personal equipment during their breaks and/or preparation periods because, while this is not prohibited, it may give the public the appearance that such access is occurring during instructional time.
-Except when expressly authorized by the employee's job duties, sStaff shall not access social media websites using district equipment at any time, including during breaks or preparation periods, except in an emergency situation or with the express prior permission of school administration.
-Except when expressly authorized by the District employee's job duties and when District procedures have been followed, aAll school district employees who participate in social media websites shall not post any school district data, documents, photographs taken at school or of students, logos, or other district owned or created information on any website.
+Accessing social media websites for personal use during school hours is prohibited, except during breaks or preparation periods.
+Staff are discouraged from accessing social media websites on personal equipment during their breaks and/or preparation periods because, while this is not prohibited, it may give the public the appearance that such access is occurring during instructional time.
+Except when expressly authorized by the employee's job duties, staff shall not access social media websites using district equipment at any time, including during breaks or preparation periods, except in an emergency situation or with the express prior permission of school administration.
+Except when expressly authorized by the District employee's job duties and when District procedures have been followed, all school district employees who participate in social media websites shall not post any school district data, documents, photographs taken at school or of students, logos, or other district owned or created information on any website.
 Further, the posting of any private or confidential school district material on such websites is strictly prohibited.
 The posting of prohibited material or posting without following proper procedures may result in disciplinary action against the District employee, up to and including termination or non-renewal.